 You’d think any mobile app creator is envisioning their app in that 0.01 group, right?
 Would be crazy not to!
 However, while working with many different startups on creating their apps we’ve seen too many founders obsessing mostly over their app’s features and design.
 Don’t get me wrong — looks and functionality are of top importance when you are trying to seduce and keep your new customers.
 Nevertheless, it’s also key to understand from the very beginning how your app will pay for itself and start bringing you some actual revenue soon after launch.
 Once you figure out how your mobile app is going to make customers’ lives easier and which problem it’s solving, ask yourself a question: “What would my customers be willing to pay for?”
 Here are a few smart monetization strategies to consider:

 1) Superusers paying for upgrades or super features

 Selling some cool and critical features separately in various sections of the app may be a good move in this case!
 Say, users of corporate productivity apps are often ready to pay for additional security layers like cryptography or passwords that can be installed in certain confidential app parts.
-Be careful with introducing internal app currency for in-app purchases which is way overused now and isn’t always relevant to the nature of the app.
-We’ve seen it work well in games and apps that are heavy on gamification, but regular currency is much more natural in lifestyle, productivity or business apps.
+Be careful with introducing internal app currency for in-app purchases which are way overused now and aren’t always relevant to the nature of the app.
+We’ve seen it work well in games and apps that are heavy on gamification, but the regular currency is much more natural in lifestyle, productivity, or business apps.